kody-day-rsi/AndroidHackathonProjects2015/readme.md

 An emulator (Android Studio's or Genymotion)

 ### Instructions for the Android app
-Import the ApplicationStub folder as an android app
+Import the ApplicationStub folder as an android app.

-There should be a run configuration already created for the app module
+There should be a run configuration already created for the app module.

 ### Requirements for the backend server
 Eclipse(with Gradle Buildship plugin) or IntelliJ